Infineon/mtb-example-wifi-mqtt-client/README.md

 This example implements three RTOS tasks: MQTT client, Publisher, and Subscriber.
 The main function initializes the BSP and the retarget-io library, and creates the MQTT client task.

 The MQTT client task initializes the Wi-Fi Connection Manager (WCM) and connects to a Wi-Fi access point (AP) using the Wi-Fi network credentials that are configured in *mqtt_client_config.h*.
-Upon successful connection, the task initializes the MQTT library and establishes a connection with an MQTT Broker/Server.
+Upon successful Wi-Fi connection, the task initializes the MQTT library and establishes a connection with an MQTT Broker/Server.

 The MQTT connection is configured to be secure by default; the secure connection requires a client certificate, a private key, and the Root CA certificate of the MQTT Broker that are configured in *mqtt_client_config.h*.